-Final examinations: Final written examinations must be given in all courses unless, in the judgment of the Dean, the nature of the subject makes it impractical.
+Final examinations: Final written examinations must be given in all courses unless, in the judgment of the departamental faculty, the nature of the subject makes it impractical.
+In the latter case, this must be indicated in the course syllabus.
 The professor evaluates the final examination choosing the method deemed most appropriate and renders an evaluation providing sufficient objective evidence for the grade awarded.